 Faculty members who suspect that a student may have violated a provision of the Academic Honesty Code are obligated to investigate the incident and discuss their findings with the student or students involved.
-Faculty members who conduct such investigations are encouraged to confer with their Division Chair, instructional deans or Vice President of Learning, and/or Vice President of Student Services for Development and Success regarding procedures, valid proof, and due process.
+Faculty members who conduct such investigations are encouraged to confer with their Division Chair, instructional deans or Vice President of Learning, and/or Vice President of Student Affairs regarding procedures, valid proof, and due process.

 Faculty members who determine that a student violated the Academic Honesty Code must take action, both to prevent future violations and to preserve the academic integrity of their courses and the College community.
-Cases of academic dishonesty must be reported to the Vice President of Student Services for Development and Success and instructional deans or Vice President of Learning.
+Cases of academic dishonesty must be reported to the Vice President of Student Affairs, instructional deans, or Vice President of Learning.

-The Vice President of Student Services for Development and Success shall maintain a file that contains a record of each Academic Honesty Code violation reported to that office.
+The Vice President of Student Affairs maintains a file that contains a record of each Academic Honesty Code violation reported to that office.
 These records are not attached to nor do they become a part of the student's permanent records or transcript unless repeated violations result in the student's expulsion from the College.

-The Vice President of Student Services for Development and Success will treat violations of the Academic Honesty Code in the manner described below:
+The Vice President of Student Affairs will treat violations of the Academic Honesty Code in the manner described below: